lgorissen/k4d/lab 16/README.md

 Don't order any drone parts there: they're too expensive ;-)

-Note that this 'external' service runs on the cluster IP, which is sufficient for our purposes.
+Note that this 'external' service runs on the minikube node IP in our minikube set-up.
+It is sufficient for our purposes.

-### 2 create the Endpoints
+### 16.2.2 create the Endpoints

-The Endpoints (only one) for this service are described in the manifest below (file `dronebuzzers-service-endpoints.yaml`in the `lab 16` directory):
+The Endpoints (only one) for this service are described in the manifest below (file `dronebuzzers-service-endpoints.yaml` in the `lab 16` directory):

 ```bash
 apiVersion: v1